anujgupta1368/Auto-Network-Login/Readme.txt

 Select Auto Network Login folder from your local directory Open Login portal in your current tab of chrome
 Select the extension
 And Boom!
-You are loggef in
+You are logged in